Miami Negligent Security Wrongful Death Lawyer

 The odds of becoming a victim of some type of crime in Miami, Florida is about one in 31.
 Over the course of a year, Miami reported 42 assaults, 27 robberies, and eight rapes.
 It is a property owner’s legal duty to provide a safe, secure space for invited guests and visitors.
 Property owners must research the crime rate in the area, find out about past crimes on the property, and provide security measures accordingly.
 Otherwise, serious crimes can occur and take the lives of property visitors.

 Negligent security can contribute to wrongful death by allowing a criminal to enter a property and/or enter a property with a weapon.
-Failure to check visitors for guns and knives before allowing entry into a sports stadium, for example, could allow a fatal shooting or stabbing to occur.
+Failure to check visitors for guns and knives before allowing entry into a sports stadium, for example, could allow a fatal shooting or sexual assault to occur.
 Failure to keep a security guard outside of a school could permit an active shooter to claim lives.
 Failure to install floodlights in a dark parking lot could encourage an armed robber to attack a grocery store customer.
 These are examples of the connection between wrongful death and negligent security.

 Who Is Liable?